 Midwifery - undergraduate and postgraduate

-Gao, L-L, Lu, H, Leap, N & Homer, C 2018, 'A review of midwifery in mainland China: Contemporary developments within historical, economic and sociopolitical contexts.', Women and birth : journal of the Australian College of Midwives.View/Download from: Publisher's site
+Gao, L-L, Lu, H, Leap, N & Homer, C 2019, 'A review of midwifery in mainland China: Contemporary developments within historical, economic and sociopolitical contexts.', Women and Birth, vol. 32, no. 2, pp. e279-e283.View/Download from: UTS OPUS or Publisher's site

 Leap, N, Brodie, P & Tracy, SK 2017, 'Collective action for the development of national standards for midwifery education in Australia.', Women and Birth, vol. 30, no. 3, pp. 169-176.View/Download from: UTS OPUS or Publisher's site